VITHUN007/the_preprocessing/readme.md

 ## Visualization
 Visualization: A Scatter Plot of Price vs. Rating was generated.

+### what i done here
+- for stock,categories missing values i uesd "missing" used Ohe dummies here
+- for discount , price missing values we used "mean" to find its values.
+- for raring we used median here

 ## Dataset used
 - Used this dataset from kaggle https://www.kaggle.com/datasets/himelsarder/retail-product-dataset-with-missing-values